This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you want a simple, passive milk collector for letdown during nursing without spending much.
-Skip it if you need reliable strong suction for primary pumping or have a very active baby who may knock it off.
+Buy this if you want a hands-free, kick-proof collector for catching letdown milk during nursing.
+Skip it if you need powerful suction to relieve engorgement or replace an active pump.

 Check Latest Price